wlwl2/csharp-console-compiled/README.md

 # Basic C# Console App (Compiled)

-Basic C# console app (with instructions on how to compile).
+Basic C# console app (with instructions on how to compile it and use the compiled version).

 **Sorry, I added a bit of unrelated code at the start.
 Originally this was meant to show command line arguments, I think.**